 { "documentId": "paste-a-real-documentId-here" }About the Variables panel.
 The Variables tab at the bottom of the Operation editor expects a complete JSON object, the outer { ... } braces are part of the payload, not decoration.
 Copy the entire code block above, braces included.
 If the Sandbox responds with Expected variables json to be an object, it means the outer braces were left out.
 This applies to every variables block in the rest of this post, including the mutations in the next step.

-That is the core Shadow CRUD read surface: list, traverse relations, filter (including on relations), sort, paginate, and fetch-by-id, all generated from your content types with no resolver code.
+That covers what Shadow CRUD generates for reading data: list, traverse relations, filter (including filters on relations), sort, paginate, and fetch by id.
+All of it comes from your content types with no resolver code.

 Step 8: Explore the auto-generated mutations